 Fingerhut was established in 1948 by brothers William and Manny Fingerhut.
 While the brothers started their business selling and producing seat covers for cars, the Fingerhut catalog and website now have over 450,000 products for purchase.

 The available products range from electronics to clothing, jewelry, and furniture.
 The company doesn’t have a layaway policy set in place.
-However, it allows you to purchase and have items sent to your home address while you pay them off in monthly installments.
+However, it allows you to purchase and have items sent to your home address while you pay them off in monthly installments, much like an online installment loan.

 Fingerhut Application Process

 A huge part of Fingerhut’s appeal is the company’s willingness to approve the majority of credit applications it receives, regardless of credit history.
-After all, the purpose of the company is to help consumers purchase things they need while strengthening their credit history.
+After all, the purpose of the company is to help consumers purchase things they need while strengthening their credit history, much like a personal loan with no credit check.

 The application can be completed online within a few minutes.
 The form you’re instructed to fill out will ask for your: